Real estate appraisal: Price vs value

-There can be differences between what the property is really worth (market value) and what it cost to buy it (price).
+There can be differences between what the property is worth (market value) and what it cost to buy it (price).
 A price paid might not represent that property's market value.
 Sometimes, special considerations may have been present, such as a special relationship between the buyer and the seller where one party had control or significant influence over the other party.
 In other cases, the transaction may have been just one of several properties sold or traded between two parties.
 In such cases, the price paid for any particular piece is not its market "value" (with the idea usually being, though, that all the pieces and prices add up to the market value of all the parts) but rather its market "price".

 At other times, a buyer may willingly pay a premium price, above the generally accepted market value, if his subjective valuation of the property (its investment value for him) was higher than the market value.
-One specific example of this is an owner of a neighboring property who, by combining his own property with the subject property (assemblage), could obtain economies-of-scale and added value (plottage value).
+One specific example of this is an owner of a neighboring property who, by combining his property with the subject property (assemblage), could obtain economies-of-scale and added value (plottage value).
 Similar situations sometimes happen in corporate finance.
 For example, this can occur when a merger or acquisition happens at a price which is higher than the value represented by the price of the underlying stock.
 The usual explanation for these types of mergers and acquisitions is that "the sum is greater than its parts", since full ownership of a company provides full control of it.
 This is something that purchasers will sometimes pay a high price for.
 This situation can happen in real estate purchases too.

 But the most common reason for value differing from price is that either the buyer or the seller is uninformed as to what a property's market value is but nevertheless agrees on a contract at a certain price which is either too expensive or too cheap.
 This is unfortunate for one of the two parties.
 It is the obligation of a real property appraiser to estimate the true market value of a property and not its market price.

 Frequently, properties are assessed at a value below their market values; this is known as fractional assessment.
 Fractional assessment can result in properties that are assessed at 10% or less of their given market values.